Texas State Global

 All graduate courses and programs offered to distance learners carry the same course number, title, and description as those offered at the San Marcos and Round Rock campuses.

 Courses offered at a distance are identified each term in the Texas State Schedule of Classes and on CatsWeb.
-For more information on distance and extended learning at Texas State, visit http://www.distancelearning.txstate.edu.
+For more information on online and extended programs at Texas State, visit https://www.distancelearning.txst.edu/.

 For F-1 international students only one (1) distance learning class/online course per semester may be counted toward the full-time status requirement.